Data Bus Development For Governmental Corporation

 Usually, the information described in the WSDL (Web Services Description Language) documentation ensures that certain web services will work in a predefined way.
 However, our team had to tune the application several times since the Customer constantly revised the documentation.

-Also, due to an insufficient description of the meta-information that should have been included in the documentation, the framework could not correctly process the incoming data, which forced our team to write additional configurations manually.
+Also, because of the insufficient description of the meta-information that should have been included in the documentation, the framework could not correctly process the incoming data, which forced our team to write additional configurations manually.

 03. Challenge: Miscommunication